KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-WiFiPassword by TeraTech](https://github.com/TeraTech/MMM-WiFiPassword)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-wiki by mihairinzis](https://github.com/mihairinzis/MMM-wiki)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-windy by santi4488](https://github.com/santi4488/MMM-windy)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-WordGenius by drventure](https://github.com/drventure/MMM-WordGenius)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-wordnik by SVendittelli](https://github.com/SVendittelli/MMM-wordnik)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-wordnik.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-WordOfTheDay by jmwyds](https://github.com/jmwyds/MMM-WordOfTheDay)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [worldclock by ulrichwisser](https://github.com/ulrichwisser/worldclock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `worldclock.js`: Replace it with `MagicMirror²`.

 ## [MMM-Worldclock by BKeyport](https://github.com/BKeyport/MMM-Worldclock/)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "1.5"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "1.5"
 2. Typo: Found 'Magic Mirror' in file `MMM-Worldclock.js`: Replace it with `MagicMirror²`.
 3. Issue: Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 4. Typo: Found 'Magic Mirror' in file `worldclock.js`: Replace it with `MagicMirror²`.

 ## [MMM-WorldTides by yawnsde](https://github.com/yawnsde/MMM-WorldTides)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-WorldTides.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-WorldTides.js`: Replace it with built-in fetch.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-WS281X-Server by coderpussy](https://github.com/coderpussy/MMM-WS281X-Server)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [wuforecast by MattLugar](https://github.com/MattLugar/wuforecast)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `wuforecast.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `wuforecast.js`: Replace it with built-in fetch.

 ## [MMM-WunderGround by RedNax67](https://github.com/RedNax67/MMM-WunderGround)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-WunderGround.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-WWI by mykle1](https://github.com/mykle1/MMM-WWI)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-WWI.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-XDG-OPEN by cybex-dev](https://github.com/cybex-dev/MMM-XDG-OPEN)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-xiaomi by mirko3000](https://github.com/mirko3000/MMM-xiaomi)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `.gitignore`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-xiaomi.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.